JNRowe/pyisbn/README.rst

 API Stability
 -------------

-API stability isn't guaranteed across versions, although frivolous changes won't be made.

-When ``pyisbn`` 1.0 is released the API will be frozen, and any changes which aren't backwards compatible will force a major version bump.
+Now that ``pyisbn`` 1.0 has been released the API will is frozen, and any changes which aren't backwards compatible will force a major version bump.

 Contributors
 ------------